Descriptor: Parasitoid Wasps and Associated Hymenoptera Dataset (DAPWH): RECORDS AND STORAGE

 \section{RECORDS AND STORAGE}

 The DAPWH \cite{herrera_pinheiro_2026_18501018} dataset, comprising images of Hymnoptera families, is archived and publicly accessible via Zenodo (\hyperlink{https://www.doi.org/10.5281/zenodo.18501018}{10.5281/zenodo.18501018}).
 The data is released under the CC BY-NC 4.0 license.
 The repository includes the raw image files organized by taxonomic family and comprehensive metadata provided in the COCO (Common Objects in Context) annotation format via JSON files, facilitating its immediate use in object detection and classification pipelines, as shown in Figure \ref{fig:flow_final_root}.
+The dataset does not include structured environmental metadata or detailed locality-level attributes, as its primary focus is on computer vision and object detection tasks.